bloominstituteoftechnology/web-module-project-class-components/README.md

 # Class Based Components - React Todo

-We're going to practice building a stateful class component with this project.
+We're going to practice building class components with this project.
 Even though hooks are gaining popularity among react developers, class components are going to be around for a long time.
 It's imperative that you get use to class components, and feel comfortable working with class components since you'll most likely need to work with them if you are hired to work on a React app.

 ## Objectives

 - Build class components from scratch
 - Defining application state
 - Defining component state
 - Connecting state changes to components

 ## Introduction

 In this project you will build an application that allows for todos to be added, toggle and checked off.
 Please use ALL CLASS BASED COMPONENTS when creating this application and use the Guided project as a model.
 This application should:

 - Use the following gif as base for building DOM:

 ![Todo App MVP](./todo.gif)

 - Hold all todos in state within the App.js component.
 That todos state slice should look like the following:

 ```js
 [
   {